What Is Algolia?

 Query expansion is the progressive loosening of query constraints to include more results when none are initially found.
-Algolia provides various parameters and an advanced syntax options for fine-tuning this type of behavior.
+Algolia provides various parameters and advanced syntax options for fine-tuning this type of behavior.

 Advanced Language Processing

-Search results from queries based on location can contain distance information.
+Search results from queries based on location (Geo-Search) can contain distance information.
 This enables you to display nearby search results sorted by distance, or constrain your search to a particular region or radius.